kouz75/bolt-extension-user-profiles/README.md

 ### Installation
 1. Login to your Bolt installation
-2. Go to "View/Install Extensions" (Hover over "Extras" menu item)
+2. Go to "Extend" or "Extras > Extend"
 3. Type `user-profiles` into the input field
 4. Click on the extension name
 5. Click on "Browse Versions"